Skip to main content

 Social platform

 The operator already has an account on the platform — an ad account, a business manager, a self-serve dashboard.
-The agent obtains the operator’s credentials (via OAuth or API key) and opens a per-operator session.
+The upstream platform owns the canonical account namespace accessible to that credential.
+The agent obtains the operator’s credentials (via OAuth or API key), opens a per-operator session, resolves an explicit account through list_accounts, and uses the returned account_id values.
 The platform bills the operator directly.
 Capabilities:

 {